Army CorporalE-4 Noncommissioned Officer, U.S. Army

 What is the proper way to address a Corporal?

-The correct way to address a Corporal named Mr. Gutierrez is "Corporal Gutierrez", or written as CPL Gutierrez.
+The correct way to address a Corporal named Mr. Jones is "Corporal Jones", or written as CPL Jones.
 In formal situations, a Corporal should always be addressed by their full rank.

 How much does a Corporal earn?

 Basic pay for an entry-level Corporal with 2 or less years of experience is $2,393.40 per month.

 A Corporal receives an automatic raise to their basic pay every one to two years.
 Basic pay is only a small percentage of a Corporal's final compensation package.

 In addition to a monthly basic pay salary, a Army Corporal may be eligible for multiple types of allowances and bonus pay including clothing allowance, hostile fire pay, and more.

 Military Occupational Specialties for Army's E-4 Corporal

 |M1 Armor Crewman|

 To learn more about Military Occupational Specialties, see our complete list of MOS job titles.

 To learn more about the Army's rank structure, see our complete list of Army ranks.